Zongwang-Wang/cs5600_spork/README.md

 ## References

-- Vögele, M., Thomas, C., & Hönig, T. (2025).
-Spork: A posix_spawn you can use as a fork.
-In Workshop on Hot Topics in Operating Systems (HotOS '25).
+- [1] M. Vögele, C. Thomas, and T. Hönig, “Spork: A posix_spawn you can use as a fork,” HotOS '25: Proceedings of the 2025 Workshop on Hot Topics in Operating Systems, pp. 96–102, May 2025, doi: https://doi.org/10.1145/3713082.3730396.
+- [2] S. Weiss, “Chapter 11.
+Process Creation and Termination”, in System Programming in Linux.
+NO STARCH PRESS, INC, 2025, doi: https://learning.oreilly.com/library/view/system-programming-in/0642572230128/.
-- Baumann, A., Appavoo, J., Krieger, O., & Roscoe, T. (2019).
-A fork() in the road.
-In HotOS '19.
+- [3] A. Baumann, J. Appavoo, O. Krieger, and T. Roscoe, “A fork() in the road,” HotOS ‘19: Proceedings of the Workshop on Hot Topics in Operating Systems, pp. 14-22, May 2019, doi: https://doi.org/10.1145/3317550.3321435.
+- [4] X. Wei et al., “No Provisioned Concurrency: Fast {RDMA-codesigned} Remote Fork for Serverless Computing,” 17th USENIX Symposium on Operating Systems Design and Implementation (OSDI 23), pp. 497–517, Available: https://www.usenix.org/conference/osdi23/presentation/wei-rdma
+- [5] K. Zhao, S. Gong, and P. Fonseca, “On-demand-fork,” EuroSys ’21: Proceedings of the Sixteenth European Conference on Computer Systems, pp. 540–555, Apr.
+2021, doi: https://doi.org/10.1145/3447786.3456258.
+- [6] J. A. Kressel, H. Lefeuvre, and P. Olivier, “μFork: Supporting POSIX fork Within a Single-Address-Space OS,” Proceedings of the ACM SIGOPS 31st Symposium on Operating Systems Principles, pp. 18–35, Oct.
+2025, doi: https://doi.org/10.1145/3731569.3764809. ‌

 ## Authors